guan4015/Summer-Assignment_Courant_Java/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-This project consists of three .java files.
+This project consists of five .java files.

+*  The DataEntity.java defines the object for the input of each line in .csv file.
+*  The DataHandler.jave creates the linkedlist made up of DataEntity and contains methods: loadPriceData, getPrices, computeAverage, computeMax, computeMovingAverage, insertPrice, correctPrice, writeFile.
 *

 ### Prerequisites